cea-hpc/modules/INSTALL.rst

  message output (can be superseded at run-time by environment variable) (default=\ ``less``)

- This installation option and :instopt:`--with-pager-opt` define the default value of the :mconfig:`pager` configuration option which could be changed after installation with the :subcmd:`config` sub-command.
+ This installation option and :instopt:`--with-pager-opts` define the default value of the :mconfig:`pager` configuration option which could be changed after installation with the :subcmd:`config` sub-command.